BBC Cymru Wales: Radio

-BBC Cymru Wales operates two radio stations covering the entire country.
+BBC Cymru Wales operates three radio stations covering the entire country.
 BBC Radio Wales is the English language network, broadcasting local programmes for approximately 20 hours a day and simulcasting BBC Radio 5 Live during the station's down time.
-BBC Radio Cymru broadcasts Welsh programmes for approximately the same time covering a wide variety of genres.
-While off air, Radio Cymru also simulcasts BBC Radio 5 Live's overnight programme.
+BBC Radio Cymru broadcasts Welsh language programming for over 18 hours a day, providing a mix of general entertainment and factual programming, while BBC Radio Cymru 2 provides separate music-led programming at certain hours.
+While off air, both Radio Cymru stations simulcast overnight programme from the BBC World Service.

 Online and interactive

 BBC Cymru Wales operates its own mini-site on BBC Online as well as providing news and features for other areas of BBC Online.
 In addition, news stories are provided for the BBC Red Button interactive service.

 BBC National Orchestra of Wales

 BBC Cymru Wales employs a full-time orchestra, the BBC National Orchestra of Wales (BBC NOW), who give concerts in Cardiff, Swansea and across Wales.
 The majority of the orchestra's concerts are recorded for broadcast on BBC Radio 3, BBC Radio Wales and BBC Radio Cymru.
 Since January 2009 the administrative base of the NOW has been the BBC Hoddinott Hall, in the Wales Millennium Centre, Cardiff.